MurhafSousli/ngx-teximate/README.md

 }
 ```

-Most often you won't need to use `ViewChild` and call `runEffect` because you can run the effect automatically by changing inputs.
+You can run a new effect automatically by changing the inputs, alternatively you can use the component reference and call `runEffect(options, type)` manually.

 You can also access any line, word or letter by by its class, for example you can apply the following css rules in the global `style.css`